MarWoes/viper/README.md

 If you are using VIPER for the first time, you should have a look at at the [short tutorial](https://github.com/MarWoes/viper/wiki/Getting-started).

 ## Requirements
-To run the VIPER server, a Java version >= 1.8 is required.
+To run the VIPER server, Java version 1.8 is required.
 You can check your java version by running `java -version` in a console.
 Make sure to use a modern web browser, as VIPER is heavily reliant on the browser's Javascript environment.

 ## Installation